danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 * **Guided meditation apps** often required subscriptions.
 And it just didn't feel like something I should have to pay monthly for.
 * **Free versions** were full of distracting ads and usually demanded I create an account.
 * **Tone** Full of vague spiritual platitudes and ambient whale sounds.
 Not my thing.
-* **Meditation podcasts**?
-Same issue - plus ads - and often just as "out there."
+* **Meditation podcasts** Same issue - plus ads - and often just as "out there."
-* **YouTube**?
-Forget it.
+* **YouTube** Forget it.
 You sit down to meditate and end up watching cat videos for an hour.

 Then I read the book [Breath: The New Science of a Lost Art](https://www.mrjamesnestor.com/breath-book/).
 It made a strong case for a simple practice: breathing in through the nose for 4.5 seconds, and out through the nose for 4.5 seconds - just a few minutes a day could activate the parasympathetic nervous system, improve oxygen saturation, and more.

 That clicked.
-But when I tried to create a custom meditation session using this technique, new problems appeared.
+But when I tried to create a custom meditation session using this technique, new problems emerged.

 ## Breathing Math

-The technique sounded simple, but practicing it revealed new problems:
+The technique sounded simple, but here's what happened in practice:

 * **Counting 4.5 seconds** wasn't intuitive - whole numbers felt easier, but stressing about the additional half second defeated the purpose.
 * **Constant counting** was distracting, pulling attention away from the feeling of the breath.